firstcontributions/first-contributions/README.md

 Celebrate your contribution and share it with your friends and followers by going to [web app](https://firstcontributions.github.io/#social-share).

-You could join our slack team if you need any help or have any questions.
+You could join our Slack team if you need any help or have any questions.
 [Join slack team](https://join.slack.com/t/firstcontributors/shared_invite/zt-1n4y7xnk0-DnLVTaN6U9xLU79H5Hi62w).

 Now let's get you started with contributing to other projects.
 We've compiled a list of projects with easy issues you can get started on.
 Check out [the list of projects in the web app](https://firstcontributions.github.io/#project-list).